Museums - Tongass Historical Museum

 Directions and Map

 The Tongass Historical Museum is centrally located downtown at 629 Dock Street, near the northern Creek Street entrance.
-The Museum is a quick 10 minute walk or 5 minute drive from the cruise ship berths.
+The Museum is a quick 10 minute walk or 5 minute drive from the docks.

 Visit by foot or by car

 From Front Street, travel south along the waterfront, continue left onto Mission Street and left onto Bawden Street.
 Take a right onto Dock Street.
 The Museum is located in the Centennial Building to the left of the entrance to Creek Street.
 Ample parking is available in the parking lot in front of the Museum.

 Visit by Bus

 The free downtown Salmon Run Bus operates on a 20-minute loop 7 a.m. to 7 p.m. daily serving the downtown area, cruise ship berths and several attractions including the Tongass Historical Museum and the Totem Heritage Center.
 Look for the bus with brightly painted fish!

 Year-Round Bus Service:

 The Borough Bus System lines make regular stops at the main bus stop directly in front of the Tongass Historical Museum.
 Bus fare is $1 for adults and $0.50 for students and seniors.
 Click here for timetables and route maps

 We invite you to explore the following on-line resources to help with your research needs: